wmahfoudh/socrates/README.md

 # Socrates Prompt: The Professor (Version 2.0) 📚

 Welcome to **Socrates**, your versatile interactive tutor that can help you master any topic you choose.
-Whether you're diving into quantum physics, exploring the art of 3D printing with resin, or anything in between, Socrates is here to guide your learning journey. **Socrates** has been tested on ChatGPT, Gemini and Claude.
+Whether you're diving into quantum physics, exploring the art painting, or anything in between, Socrates is here to guide your learning journey. **Socrates** has been tested on ChatGPT, Gemini and Claude.

 Find [Socrates on the GPT Store](https://chatgpt.com/g/g-67af47c9521c8191bf4cbc1d36327c38-socrates) 🔥